electrofocus/errchain/README.md

 go get github.com/electrofocus/errchain
 ```

-## Example
+## Examples

-Let's build new error from multiple errors:
+Let's build new error from multiple errors and examine it with `errors.Is`:

 ```go
 package main